Josh Jung Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 17th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs given up (72 total, 1.1 per game).
+- Angels pitchers combine to give up 73 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Anderson gets the start for the Angels, his 12th of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts in 57 2/3 innings pitched.
+- The Angels are sending Barria (2-2) to make his fourth start of the season.
+He is 2-2 with a 2.08 ERA and 37 strikeouts in 39 2/3 innings pitched.

-- In his last time out on Wednesday, the lefty threw five innings against the Chicago Cubs, allowing four earned runs while surrendering five hits.
+- In his last appearance on Thursday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.